Skip to content

 About Kinrara

+Hidden at the bottom of the garden, down some steep steps, is the vegetable garden, begun in 2021.
+Beds are raised to 1m to catch more sun for longer on the north facing slope.
+We plan to put a list of the named plants for sale on the Facebook page if Alison is organised enough.
 Accessibility for the less able is v limited & for wheelchairs almost nil.
 The paths are narrow & winding with very uneven steps and you will have to wind, brush past and duck through the vegetation so if it’s wet bring appropriate gear but no brollies please.
-There are small sitting areas to catch the sun at different times of the day/year.

-Sorry, we cannot accommodate dogs, and owing to the hazards of water and potentially toxic plants, the gardens are not suitable for small children .
+Sorry, we cannot accommodate dogs, and, owing to the hazards of water and potentially toxic plants, the gardens are not suitable for small children .

 .